 Daily Microblading healing stages

-Here is what you can typically expect following the procedure:
+Here is what to typically expect after the procedure:

 Days 1- 3

-Your eyebrows will appear full and bold on the first day.
-Although the color may appear very dark initially, it will eventually fade.
+On the first day, your eyebrows may appear full and bold.
+Although the color may seem dark at first, it will eventually fade.

 These side effects should become less gradually by days 2/3.